 “Grandma, You just met her!” exclaimed Phil.
 Both males were flabbergasted at her decision.

 “Kuhuhuhuhahaha.”
-Jeremy couldn’t contain his laughter and bursted out.
+Jeremy couldn’t contain his laughter and burst out.
 His laugh startled Phil and I. “You won’t win with her.”
 He wiped his tears.
-“When she’s set on something she always go through with it at the end.”
+“When she’s set on something, she always goes through with it at the end.”

 “Give up.
 No point in trying.
-You lived with her for a long time, you know what I mean.”
+You lived with Grandma Mary for a long time, you know what I mean.”

-“Mother, its alright.
+“Mother, it’s alright.
 I’ll take the couch for tonight.”
-Jeremy wave his hands stopping her from saying anymore.
+Jeremy waves his hands, stopping her from saying any more.